5505 0

 Specificity (selectivity) of cardiovascular drugs

-Weakening effects Drugs when used together are called antagonism:
+Reducing Effects Drugs when used together are called antagonism:

 Scheme 9.
 Types of antagonism.

-A - competitive antagonist shifts the dose-effect curve to the right, i.e. reduces the sensitivity of the tissue to the agonist without changing its effect.
+A – a competitive antagonist shifts the dose-effect curve to the right, i.e. reduces the sensitivity of the tissue to the agonist without changing its effect.
 B - a non-competitive antagonist reduces the magnitude of the tissue response (effect), but does not affect its sensitivity to the agonist.
-C - option of using a partial agonist against the background of a full agonist.
-As the concentration increases, the partial agonist displaces the full agonist from the receptors and, as a result, the tissue response decreases from the maximum response to the full agonist to the maximum response to the partial agonist.
+C – option of using a partial agonist against the background of a full agonist.
+As the concentration increases, the partial agonist displaces the full one from the receptors and, as a result, the tissue response decreases from the maximum response to the full agonist to the maximum response to the partial agonist.

 Drugs can act on the same substrate (direct synergism) or have different localization of action (indirect synergism).